 Brownie-like chocolate cookies with shiny crunchy tops and chewy fudgy centers.
 A must have recipe for chocolate lovers.

-When I started this blog, I planned to post every week without exception.
-Let’s just say I underestimated the time it actually takes to prepare each post.
-In fact, I probably invest double the amount of time than I thought I would.
-There are so many stages that go into making it happen.
+When I started this blog, I planned to post every week without exception, but let’s just say I underestimated the time it actually took to prepare each post.
+Some of you asked me how much time it takes for me to create a post, and the truth is that there are many stages that go into making it happen.

 Here is what typically goes into writing a post: